roguephysicist/RasPi2-Kiosk/README.md

-Installing a minimal Arch Linux kiosk on a RasPi 2
+Installing a lightweight kiosk on a RasPi 2 with Arch Linux
 ==================================================

 Arch Linux is both lightweight and highly customizable, and is the perfect